 Make a dual grid display selection for showing on an external display (once properly connected to the I/O panel) by selecting Display → Display Setup....
+Numbered labels on this image correspond with the following steps.

 Note: First-time setup may show a different Display tab.
 Fix this by touching File → Exit on the menu bar and re-launching the oscilloscope software using the Start DSO shortcut on the desktop.